California Labor Report – April 2026

-Each month, Star Staffing, a California-based staffing agency compiles new data and shares expert insights on the state of hiring in California.
-This labor report covers the most recent employment data from March 2025 (released in late April 2025).
+Each month, Star Staffing, a Northern California-based staffing agency, compiles new data and shares expert insights on the state of hiring in California.
+This labor report covers the most recent employment data from February 2026.

 Pro tip: Sign up for our mailing list to receive next month’s labor report in your inbox as soon as it’s released.